REI Trail 40 Review

 The REI Trail 40 is my go-to backpack for day hikes and weekend overnights.
 Finding the right daypack was tough; there were a lot of options to check out.
 In the end, the REI Trail 40’s many positives outweighed a few minor downsides.
 The REI Trail 40 is as light as packs half its size, has plenty of room to store gear and is well thought out with tons of practical features for anyone hitting the trail.
 Oh, and it works great as a carry-on bag for travel too.
 Here’s why I love the REI Trail 40 after months of testing.

-Note: REI updated this pack (Sep 2018) – currently testing the new version.
+REI has updated this pack (Sep 2018) and I’m using a different pack now.
 You can see which pack that I’m using now on my gear page.

 Why The REI Trail 40?